fk506cni/position_fix/README.md

 parents with low evalation value will be removed in next generation.

+this rate is decide parents preserved in next generation.

+If it is 0, all parents will be removed from next generation.

 ### invaders rate

+Some of new genomes denovo generated will be included in next generation.

+This is random search.

 ### children rate

 These 3 population will make next generation.

+children rate is

+1 - preserved_parents - invaders

 ## Caution